alkistudio/misc/windows-darktoggle/readme.md

 ![image](https://github.com/alkistudio/misc/assets/135365176/7295da08-41a5-4ff1-b36b-79d01e817886)

 - And choose a keyboard shortcut.
 I chose F10, of course this can be anything.
+You might find that Ctrl+Alt+__ with some keyboard character might work more consistently as I believe it will not trigger if your current application has something else assigned to that key (e.g. F11).

 ![image](https://github.com/alkistudio/misc/assets/135365176/65e48338-993d-4427-ad45-323ba6cb4875)